Information on Living with a Serious Illness

 Provides free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.

 The National Hospice and Palliative Medicine Organization's patient website

 Dedicated to ensuring all children with life-threatening conditions have access to the care and emotional support they need to live life as fully as possible.

 A leading nonprofit organization committed to helping everyone across the nation have the best death possible through protected and expanded options at the end of life.
 This website offers free consultations, planning resources, referrals, and guidance.

 An organization that exists to inspire, educate, and empower the public and providers about the importance of advance care planning.
 National Healthcare Decisions Day encourages patients to express their wishes regarding their healthcare and urges providers and facilities to respect those wishes.

 This site helps people learn about and prepare for medical decision making.
 It includes written pamphlets as well as Toolkis.

-With the help of physicians from AAHPM, Consumer Reports has prepared this piece to help patients and families better understand how palliative care can support you at any time during your serious illness.
+With the help of physicians from AAHPM, the American Board of Internal Medicine has prepared this piece to help patients and families better understand how palliative care can support you at any time during your serious illness.